demlabs/demlabs.github.io/pages/offerings.md

 We are backed by experts from all walks of elite pedigree, be it industry or academia.

 By the end of the workshop, every candidate is ready with a video showing their work.
 They can show it off to company people or create an online portfolio supporting their work.

+## Asking the Right Questions

 We believe in the **three elements of a good candidate - Attitude + Skills + Knowledge or ASK**.
 We plant the seed for all of them through the workshop and mentor them forward with special sessions and courses later.
 They develop these qualities and start to **ASK** the right questions.